plone/training/plone_training_config/instructions.rst

 See https://docs.voltocms.com/getting-started/install/#install-volto

 Option 2.
-Use the existing training project ``volto-ploneconf`` with all code for the training
+Start with existing training project ``volto-ploneconf`` with all code for the training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Get the finished code for the frontend from github and install: